Dell looks to EMC deal to boost corporate presence

 Up to Wednesday's close, EMC's stock had fallen 12.7 percent this year, while VMWare's shares were flat.

-The biggest technology deal to date is Avago Technologies Ltd's $37 billion offer for fellow chipmaker Broadcom Corp, announced in May.
+The biggest technology deal to date is Avago Technologies Ltd's (AVGO.O) $37 billion offer for fellow chipmaker Broadcom Corp (BRCM.O), announced in May.

 (Reporting by Lehar Maan in Bengaluru and Greg Roumeliotis in New York; Additional reporting by Kshitiz Goliya in Bengaluruby and Liana B. Baker in New York; Editing by Bill Rigby and Christian Plumb)